lu-jeremy/lu-jeremy/README.md

 # Hello there!

-I am an undergraduate student studying Computer Science & Artificial Intelligence at Purdue University.
+I am an undergraduate student studying computer science and mathematics at Purdue University.
 My research interests are in computer vision, generative modeling, deep learning, and reinforcement learning.
 Please feel free to reach out!

 ## Research Projects